triton-inference-server/python_backend/examples/instance_kind/README.md

 [`instance_group`](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#instance-groups)
 parameter in a config file.

-In this section, we demonstrate how to specify a `device kind` for your python model.
+In this section, we demonstrate how to specify a `instance kind` for your python model.
 We will use a `ResNet50` model as our base model for this example.

 ## Create a ResNet50 model repository